The Traveler Hired the Wrong Tour Guide

 4. Unexpected Financial Loss

 Unexpected costs are another major concern.
 Hidden charges, overpriced stops, or unnecessary detours often occur when a guide is more interested in commissions than client satisfaction.
-This can lead to budget overruns and a trip that costs significantly more than planned.
+Such practices can lead to budget overruns and a trip that costs significantly more than planned.

 Travel is supposed to be enjoyable and relaxing, but a poor guide can quickly change that.
 Frustration, disappointment, and stress can take over, leaving you with unpleasant memories.
 Emotional distress caused by miscommunication, unmet expectations, or feeling unsafe can overshadow even the most beautiful destinations.